Tararua District

 The district's northwest boundary runs along the top of the Ruahine Range; its south-east boundary is the Pacific Ocean.
-The catchment of the Manawatu River generally defines the north and south extremities.
+The catchment of the Manawatū River generally defines the north and south extremities.
 The catchment is also the reason the majority of the district is in the Manawatū-Whanganui Region, although traditionally many of the people of the district regard themselves as living in either Hawke's Bay (in the north) or Wairarapa (in the south).

 Towns and regional government

 The district's chief town is Dannevirke, settled by immigrants from Denmark in the 19th century.
 It is also the centre for a Community Board.
-Other towns (from south to north along the main valleys) include Eketahuna and Pahiatua, which have their own Community Boards, and Woodville, Ormondville, and Norsewood.
+Other towns (from south to north along the main valleys) include Eketāhuna and Pahiatua, which have their own Community Boards, and Woodville, Ormondville, and Norsewood.
 Near the coast are Pongaroa, Herbertville, Ākitio, and Alfredton.

-While the vast majority (98.42% by land area) of Tararua District is part of the Manawatū-Whanganui Region, a small triangle of rural land (1.58% by land area) north of the Owahanga River in the southeast of the district is part of Wellington Region.
-According to the 2006 Census this area, known as Mara, has only 3 residents (down from 12 in 1996 and 2001).
+While the vast majority (98.42% by land area) of Tararua District is part of the Manawatū-Whanganui Region, a small triangle of rural land (1.58% by land area) north of the Owahanga River in the south-east of the district is part of Wellington Region.
+According to the 2006 Census, this area, known as Mara, has only 3 residents (down from 12 in 1996 and 2001).

+History

+Tararua District Council was created by the amalgamation of Dannevirke Borough, Eketahuna County Council, Pahiatua Borough Council, Pahiatua County Council and Woodville District Council in the 1989 local government reforms.

 Dannevirke County Council

 Dannevirke County Council was formed in 1907 by splitting Waipawa County Council.
 It lasted until 1987, when it amalgamated with Dannevirke Borough Council to form Dannevirke District Council, which lasted 2 years until becoming part of Tararua District.
 Norsewood Town Board was added to DCC in 1936, Ormondville Town Board in 1944, Weber County in 1956 and Ākitio County in 1976.
-In its final form DCC had five ridings, Ākitio, Weber, Mangapuaka, Norsewood and Ruahine.
+In its final form, DCC had five ridings, Ākitio, Weber, Mangapuaka, Norsewood and Ruahine.
 The County Office was at Barraud Street, Dannevirke.
-In 1911 it was a single storey, wooden building.
+In 1911, it was a single storey, wooden building.

+Woodville County Council

+Woodville County Council was formed in 1901, also by splitting Waipawa County Council.
+It too lasted until 1987, when it amalgamated with Woodville Borough Council to form Woodville District Council, which also lasted 2 years until becoming part of Tararua District.
+Woodville County was made up of 4 ridings, Kumeroa, Maharahara, Manga-atua and Woodville, each represented by 2 councillors.
+The County Office was rebuilt as a 2-storey building at 49 Vogel Street, Woodville in 1903 and as a single-storey building in 1958.
+The building is now used by Woodville Health Centre.
+The county had the Manawatū River as its southern and eastern boundary.